adaptyteam/adapty-docs/versioned_docs/version-3.0/restore-purchase.md

 Restoring Purchases in both iOS and Android is a feature that allows users to regain access to previously purchased content, such as subscriptions or in-app purchases, without being charged again.
 This feature is especially useful for users who may have uninstalled and reinstalled the app or switched to a new device and want to access their previously purchased content without paying again.

 :::note
-In paywalls built with [Paywall Builder](paywall-builder-getting-started) purchases are restored automatically without additional code from you.
+In paywalls built with [Paywall Builder](adapty-paywall-builder), purchases are restored automatically without additional code from you.
 If that's your case — you can skip this step.
 :::

-To restore a purchase if you do not use the [Paywall Builder](paywall-builder-getting-started) to customize the paywall, call `.restorePurchases()` method:
+To restore a purchase if you do not use the [Paywall Builder](adapty-paywall-builder) to customize the paywall, call `.restorePurchases()` method:

 ```swift title="Swift"
 Adapty.restorePurchases { [weak self] result in